 With the IPv6 ND proxy operation defined in IETF RFC 8929, the backbone router function at the AP typically operates as a bridging proxy though operation as a routing proxy is also possible.
-As a bridging proxy, the NS lookups are replied with the MAC address of the STA, and the packets to the STA are bridged normally; as a routing proxy, the backbone router function replies to lookups from the wired backbone with its own MAC address and then routes to the STA at the IP layer.
-The routing proxy isolates the layer-2 domains and hides the MAC address of the STA in the wired backbone, for a better stability and scalability of the bridged domain.
+As a bridging proxy, the NS lookups are replied with the MAC address of the STA (#13154) (or the non-AP MLD), and the packets to the STA (or the non-AP MLD) are bridged normally; as a routing proxy, the backbone router function replies to lookups from the wired backbone with its own MAC address and then routes to the STA (or the non-AP MLD) at the IP layer.
+The routing proxy isolates the layer-2 domains and hides the MAC address of the STA (or the non-AP MLD) in the wired backbone, for a better stability and scalability of the bridged domain.
 The Proxy ARP function shall support the bridging proxy and may support the routing proxy

 operation.

 When the target IPv6 address of a IP layer multicast NS message corresponds to an associated STA, the Proxy ARP service may respond on behalf of an associated low-power STA with a neighbor advertisement (NA) message (section 4.4 of IETF RFC 4861) with the override flag set to zero, to conserve energy.
 Preferably, though, the Proxy ARP service should transmit the IP layer multicast NS message as a unicast frame to the STA and let the STA respond, as recommended in IETF RFC 8929.
-When MAC address mappings change, the AP may send unsolicited Neighbor Advertisement messages on behalf of a STA if the IPv6 Neighbor Discovery function at the STA failed to do so.
+When MAC address mappings change, the AP may send unsolicited Neighbor Advertisement messages on behalf of a STA if the IPv6 Neighbor Discovery function at the STA failed to do so. (#13154) When the target IPv6 address of an IP layer multicast NS message corresponds to an associated non-AP MLD, the Proxy ARP service may respond on behalf of the non-AP MLD with a neighbor advertisement (NA) message (section 4.4 of IETF RFC 4861) with the override flag set to zero.
+Preferably, though, the Proxy ARP service should transmit the IP layer multicast NS message as a unicast frame to the non-AP MLD and let the non-AP MLD respond, as recommended in IETF RFC 8929.
+When MAC address mappings change, the AP MLD may send unsolicited Neighbor Advertisement messages on behalf of a non-AP MLD if the IPv6 Neighbor Discovery function at the non-AP MLD failed to do so.

-The IPv6 ND function at the STA shall register all of the IPv6 addresses on the interface (see section 10 of IETF RFC 8929) to the proxy ARP service at the AP to ensure that the proxy ARP service is aware of all those addresses and will proxy for them.
-The proxy ND operation may support address mobility (section 6 of IETF RFC 8929) to transfer a role of ND proxy for this STA to the AP with which the STA is associated following a mobility event.
+The IPv6 ND function at the STA (#13154) and the non-AP MLD shall register all of the IPv6 addresses on the interface (see section 10 of IETF RFC 8929) to the proxy ARP service at the AP (or the AP MLD) to ensure that the proxy ARP service is aware of all those addresses and will proxy for them.
+The proxy ND operation may support address mobility (section 6 of IETF RFC 8929) to transfer a role of ND proxy for this STA to the AP with which the STA is associated (or for the non-AP MLD to the AP MLD with which the non-AP MLD is associated) following a mobility event.

 --------- End of text changes --------------